-ADHD Therapy in NJ
+ADHD Therapy NJ

 This type of ADHD therapy allows you to sit down with one of our therapists one-on-one.
 Individual therapy can help you recognize symptoms and learn how to cope and focus on your strengths.
-These sessions also help with emotional struggles related to having ADHD, such as self-esteem.
+These therapy sessions also help with emotional struggles related to having ADHD, such as self-esteem.

 Cognitive-behavioral therapy focuses on how your thoughts impact your behavior.
 Our therapists will help you find better ways to cope and address situations related to your ADHD by identifying and changing negative thought patterns.

 ADHD group therapy is a form of therapy that allows you to connect with others who also have ADHD.
 A psychotherapist will supervise the group, but this space is mostly for you to get support from other group members and for you to share your experiences and thoughts.

 Our licensed counselors use board games, storytelling, role-playing, sand trays, and expressive arts for treating children and adults.
 This form of ADHD therapy helps our clients engage and practice skills they've learned throughout their treatment.

 You don’t have to worry about fitting into a pre-set ADHD therapy plan.
 Our licensed counselors will create a unique treatment plan for your exact mental health needs and therapy goals.